 Alzheimer's Society is delighted to launch the 2018 Dementia Research Leaders awards, which recognise the contribution that early and mid-career researchers make to dementia research and people affected by dementia.

-The awards will be presented on 18 May at the Gala dinner at the Alzheimer's Society annual conference.
+The awards will be presented on 22 May 2018 at the Alzheimer's Society annual conference.

 Winners of the prize will receive £1,000 to put towards their career development over the next year.
 There will also be runners-up prizes.

-The deadline for submissions has been extended - nominations now need to be received by 5 pm on April 7.
+The deadline for nominations has been extended to 5 pm on Friday 6 April.

 What will the awards recognise?

 The Alzheimer's Society's Dementia Research Leaders programme provides funding and development opportunities for people from biomedical, clinical and social science backgrounds from the start of a career in research through to establishing themselves as independent investigators.

 The awards are to recognise the contributions and impact of researchers within the remit of the programme to dementia research.